 While a big chunk of projects are sold on the grounds of a partner leveraging his or her network of connections, or sold on top of a prior successfully conducted case (i.e. LEK selling a European customer service center overhaul project after successfully helping the company cut costs in its Asian call centers), there is still ample room for consulting firms to engage in what is called a “bake-off“.

-It sounds like some crazy hybrid between a bake sale and a dancing contest, but what it actually involves is the major competitors for a specific consulting project making presentations about why they’re the best for the job (so definitely more like a dance-off than a bake sale).
+It sounds like some crazy hybrid between a bake sale and a dancing contest, but what it actually involves is the major competitors for a specific consulting project making presentations about why they’re the best for the job (so closer to dance-off on the dance-off-bake-sale continuum).
 In doing so, the various firms attempt to leverage:

 - Their brand strength/prestige (i.e. heavily relied upon by top players Bain, BCG, and McKinsey)